I’m back in the bay area for the first time in awhile

 we hug.
 I weep some.

-we talk for another few hours, musing not about how to save the world but seriously considering how we might go about gently untangling things at scales a bit larger than the two of us
+we talk for another few hours, musing not on how to save the world but on how we might go about gently untangling things at scales a bit larger than the two of us

 then it’s nearly dawn and while we still have plenty of momentum, we concede that we’re out of ideas wiser than sleep